7 Interesting Facts About Chinese Money Plants

 As an Amazon Associate I earn from qualifying purchases.
 Without Any Extra Cost to You!

 I grew up with my mom’s favorite saying: “Money doesn’t grow on trees!”.
-So, when I heard about the money plant, I was immediately interested!
+So, when I heard about the Chinese money plants, I was immediately interested!

 While this tree doesn’t literally grow leaves that will turn into paper money, nor will it bear seeds or fruits that become a shiny penny, the origin and the beliefs surrounding it make one heck of an intriguing plant.

 In this article, I’ll discuss 7 fascinating things about the Chinese money plant.
 I can guarantee you it is something that can spark great conversations among your house guests.

 - 1.1 Fact #1: Why is it called a “money tree”?

 - 1.2 Fact #2: The “real” origin of the Chinese money tree